The Legend of Narsimha

 The archaeologist is still debating about its male or female nature but my brain jumped into another territory which confuses me and I always ask this question to myself.
 Why did someone create a Lion statue just like a human being?

 There are many other examples of animal statues like Grotte du Tuc d’Audoubert or prehistoric cave paintings of animals in Chauvet caves or in Lascaux caves.
-They saw the animals are created the same on the walls.
+They saw the animals and created the same on the walls.

 But in the case of this status, it is different.
 A Lion statue was made that look-like a man except for the face.
 Here I am not trying to justify the Legend of Narsimha with this Lion man but we have to agree that there are similarities between these two.